promagen/docs/README.md

-# docs
-Documentation
+# Promagen Documentation
+PROject MAnager & GENerator
 + how it works
 + How to use

-# Promagen
-PROject MAnager & GENerator

-## How it work's?
+# How it work's?
 Web service on browser is using console for executing bash scripts on server/pc/iot device

 Start and maintaince is so simple, without using terminal and many lines of scripts code